 The database is shared and supported by mutual participants whose concerted efforts are to maintain a communal decentralized digital bookkeeping system.
 The underlying data structure, called a blockchain, is stored in sequential blocks that are appended through a highly secure cryptographic process or proving mechanism.

 To make those blocks reliable and secure, the “trustless” blockchain system appends data to a blockchain that cannot be altered by man or machine.

-Bitcoin is the original currency to use blockchain technology on a large scale.
+According to an excerpt from PayPal Crypto, Bitcoin is the original currency to use blockchain technology on a large scale.
 There has never been a breach of Bitcoin’s blockchain despite nearly a decade of existence.